eclipse/buildship/docs/stories/WebTools.md

     Purpose: Certain dependencies shouldn’t be deployed, such as test dependencies and provided dependencies.
 The classpath entries, and classpath container entries, need to be marked as deployable or non-deployable.
 During deployment, if the dependency is an archive, then it is copied into the runtime-path of the deployment area.
 If it’s a project, an archive will be assembled, depending on the .component configuration of that project, then copied over the runtime path.

-## Story - Define internal project configuration API
+## Story - Define internal synchronization participant API

 ### Motivation